kevinlin/ai-sdlc-playbook/docs/prompt-library/general/prompt-one-liner-probelm-solving.md

+---
+description: Compact problem-solving prompt template for quick analysis with assumptions, options, and next steps.
+---

 # One-liner Problem Solving Prompt

 The compact version is suitable for quick project kick-offs or daily collaboration.
 Use this when sending short messages, with almost no changes needed.